LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 **General attributes**

 The first section of the configuration file deals with a series of general attributes for the Data Searches Tool.
 These general nodes specify where files are kept, how output files should be named, and other overall settings.
-Details on these attributes and their expected values are shown in :numref:`tabArcGISGenAtt`.
-The table follows the order within which the attributes are found in the configuration file.
+Details on these attributes and their expected values are given below.
+The list follows the order within which the attributes are found in the configuration file.

 .. note::
 	The enquiry reference takes the form 'LERCName/Year/EnquiryNumber' (e.g. 'Example/2016/001').
 Within the configuration file, it is possible to use all or parts of this reference for naming files and folders.
 The following options are available: